maekawatoshiki/rapidus/README.md

 I don't know.

-- tips: If you are using macOS, you cannot use llvm installed with ``brew``.
-You should use macports or docker instead.
+- ~~tips: If you are using macOS, you cannot use llvm installed with ``brew``.
+You should use macports or docker instead.~~ Now it works!

 ## Use Dockerfile